diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 SequenceFileAsBinaryOutputFormat—the counterpart to SequenceFileAsBinaryInputFormat—writes keys and values in raw binary format into a sequence file container.

 ##### MapFileOutputFormat
-MapFileOutputFormat writes map files as output.
-The keys in a MapFile must be added in order, so you need to ensure that your reducers emit keys in sorted order.
+MapFileOutputFormat writes map files as output. `The keys in a MapFile must be added in order, so you need to ensure that your reducers emit keys in sorted order`.

 ##### Multiple Outputs
 Sometimes there is a need to have more control over the naming of the files or to produce multiple files per reducer.
 MapReduce comes with the MultipleOutputs class to help you do this.

-It is generally a bad idea to allow the number of partitions to be rigidly fixed by the application, since this can lead to small or unevensized partitions.
+`It is generally a bad idea to allow the number of partitions to be rigidly fixed by the application, since this can lead to small or unevensized partitions.`

-It is much better to let the cluster drive the number of partitions for a job, the idea being that the more cluster resources there are available, the faster the job can complete.
-This is why the default HashPartitioner works so well: it works with any number of partitions and ensures each partition has a good mix of keys, leading to more evenly sized partitions.
+`It is much better to let the cluster drive the number of partitions for a job, the idea being that the more cluster resources there are available, the faster the job can complete.` This is why the default HashPartitioner works so well: it works with any number of partitions and ensures each partition has a good mix of keys, leading to more evenly sized partitions.

 ###### MultipleOutputs
 MultipleOutputs allows you to write data to files whose names are derived from the output keys and values, or in fact from an arbitrary string.
 This allows each reducer (or mapper in a map-only job) to create more than a single file.
-Filenames are of the form name-m-nnnnn for map outputs and name-r-nnnnn for reduce outputs, where name is an arbitrary name that is set by the program and nnnnn is an integer designating the part number, starting from 00000.
+Filenames are of the form `name-m-nnnnn` for map outputs and `name-r-nnnnn` for reduce outputs, where name is an arbitrary name that is set by the program and nnnnn is an integer designating the part number, starting from 00000.

 ```java
 @Override